bluelibs/bluelibs/packages/mongo-bundle/DOCUMENTATION.md

 ### Boilerplates

 Create a [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) free instance of a database and you can use.
-Boilerplate comming soon.
+Boilerplates comming soon.

 ### Challenges